 And also partly – that people’s personal experiences – were just as it says – they were personal – and only they knew about them – or the relatives that they told – or where it was noted in journals that a few made.

 Many thanks – John Jolliffe – MA, MBC-PG Dip.
 (UKCP – retired 2014)

 As a co-founder of a residential therapeutic community in London – I was an organiser member of the Association of Therapeutic Communities, UK.
 I studied & learnt from RD Laing, who was originally an army psychiatrist.
 He developed radical alternative communities for treating disturbance and trauma in the 1960s – about which recently there has been a film made starring David Tennant.
 Later – these communities rapidly progressed in sophistication – from the early initial experiential versions.

 In the latter half of my life – my personal background was in working full-time as a registered contemporary relational analyst for 25 years – this included working with people who had suffered from serious traumas of various sorts.
-Some of these were military related.
+This included a number of ex-military personnel.
 Thus I have had a particular interest in following the personal struggles of individuals and families – from an existential, and yet also spiritual perspective – with a focus on the significant and underlying issues regarding their various situations and conditions.

 *I have an account with ‘The Forces War Records’.

 The area delineated as South Dorset